Rabelais and His World, revised edition

 A new and improved translation of Mikhail Bakhtin’s classic and celebrated study of carnival.

-Rabelais and His World is a study devoted to French renaissance writer François Rabelais, author of Gargantua and Pantagruel.
-Rabelais, Bakhtin argues, can only be properly understood against the backdrop of a millennia-old tradition of festivity and laughter, a tradition that included the Roman saturnalia, medieval carnivals and feasts of fools, Greek satyr plays and symposia from antiquity, as well as countless medieval works belonging to various smaller genres, circus shows, foul language and gesture, and much more.
+Rabelais and His World is a study devoted to French Renaissance writer François Rabelais, author of Gargantua and Pantagruel.
+Rabelais, Bakhtin argues, can only be properly understood against the backdrop of a millennia-old tradition of festivity and laughter, a tradition that included the Roman Saturnalia, medieval carnivals and feasts of fools, and Greek satyr plays and symposia from antiquity, as well as countless medieval works belonging to various smaller genres, circus shows, foul language and gesture, and much more.

 Bakhtin claims this tradition is united by the imagery it uses and the worldview it expresses.
 Its imagery is ambivalent.
 It effaces the boundaries between bodies, connects in one image birth with death, praise with invective.
 Its worldview is optimistic, defeating all fears and all official seriousness with laughter.